prody/ProDy-website/tutorials/nmwiz_tutorial/eda.rst

 -------------------------------------------------------------------------------

 We will perform ANM calculations for all Cα atoms and keep the rest of the parameters unchanged.
+To properly align the structures used for EDA and ANM, set :guilabel:`First frame` to 100 for the ANM calculation.
 Click :guilabel:`Submit Job` and results obtained from :ref:`prody-anm` command will load automatically.

 .. figure:: /_static/nmwiz_p38_EDA1vsANM1.png
    :align: right
    :scale: 50 %

-   EDA 1 (orange) vs. ANM mode 2 (lime green)
+   EDA 1 (orange) vs. ANM mode 1 (lime green)

 Comparison
 -------------------------------------------------------------------------------

 For each dataset you load into or generate via NMWiz, a GUI will pop up with independent controls for normal mode display, animation, and plotting.
-Select PC 2 and ANM mode 2 and try to get the view in the image in VMD display.
+Select PC 1 and ANM mode 1 and try to get the view in the image in VMD display.

 Suggestions